ballerina-attic/module-scim2/scim2/Package.md

 # SCIM2 Connector

- Allows connecting REST APIs that implement SCIM2 specification.
+ Allows connecting to SCIM2 REST APIs.

  SCIM2 Connector provides a Ballerina API to access the Rest API of any service that has implemented SCIM2 specification.
  This Connector provides user management by allowing to create, delete, read, update users and groups and manage